Pybool/offlink/README.md

 Follow the steps below to use the solution as a buyer

-Prior to the steps below request to be added as a buyer on the platform on [https://googleforms.com](https://googleforms.com)

 1: Login with your credentials

 2: Connect your preferred wallet and fund your wallet with CUSD